 ImageTitleDateLocationDescriptionRegister

 MAP National Meeting Day 3 – Student DayJune 11, 2025Pavillon du Parc de la Pointe-aux-lièvres (51 Rue de la Pointe-aux-Lièvres, Québec, QC G1K 2L1).Our final day of the event will be a student and trainee conference!
 All team members are welcome to attend from 8h00 to 16h00.
 Part one of the day will focus on theoretical approaches to disability research.
 Part 2 is a discussion about art outreach projects which will be hosted by Nathalie Gordon and Carla de Ávila.
 Part 3 is a hands on activity to create artistic representations of scientific data.
+The language of the event will be French.
+Unfortunately we are unable to provide translation services on site.
 Please email the Adaptavie Living Lab coordinator Joanie Bédard for more information about the event: [email protected]View

 MAP National Meeting Day 2 – Research DayJune 10, 2025Pavillon du Parc de la Pointe-aux-lièvres (51 Rue de la Pointe-aux-Lièvres, Québec, QC G1K 2L1).Research day will start at 8h30 and go till 16h30.
 We will host an icebreaker activity and breakfast followed by a session on MAP research priorities.
 After lunch we will participate in a discussion about knowledge translation strategies for the MAP team and follow this up with a workshop on Impact metrics and evaluation.
-Please email the Adaptavie Living Lab coordinator Joanie Bédard for more information about the event: [email protected]View
+The language of the event will be French.
+Unfortunately we are unable to provide translation services on site.
+Please email the Adaptavie Living Lab coordinator Joanie Bédard for more information about the event: [email protected] View

 MAP National Meeting Day 1 – InclufestJune 9, 2025Pavillon du Parc de la Pointe-aux-lièvres (51 Rue de la Pointe-aux-Lièvres, Québec, QC G1K 2L1).The event will run on June 9th from 08h30 to 18h:00.
 In the morning we are excited to host our keynote speaker Jimmy Pelletier who will be leading a talk (in French) titled "Adapt or Survive". for our afternoon activities we welcome you to partipate in Inclufest, a festival featuring inclusive and innovative solutions for people with disabilities with various booths (information, equipment and tool demonstrations, interactive activities, and give-it-a-go experiences).
 There will be a happy hour and networking event in the evening.
+The language of the event will be French.
+Unfortunately we are unable to provide translation services on site.
 Please email the Adaptavie Living Lab coordinator Joanie Bédard for more information about the event: [email protected] View

 Past Events